 The curriculum consists of two parts.
 1.)
 From the course book (Abraham Silberschatz, Peter Baer Galvin, and Greg Gagne: Operating Systems Concepts, 9th edition, International Version) the curriculum includes basically Chapters 1-15 omitting the exercises and projects at the end of each chapter.
-For the exam question on Distributed Systems the curriculum is based on i.)
-Chapter 17 from the US version of the 9th edition of the course book: Distributed Systems, ii.)
-Chapter 17 from the International version of the 8th edition of the course book: Distributed File Systems, iii.)
-Chapter 18 from the International version of the 8th edition of the course book: Distributed Systems, all these chapters can be found in the blackboard system or via the link that was send by email.
 2.)
 In addition the curriculum contains the required mandatory assignments, the Weekly Notes, as well as the exercises from the Weekly notes.